||Instructions to Contributors

 Submitted articles may range in length from 18 to 30 pages (roughly

-Electronic submissions are encouraged (readable in MS Word or as PDF).
+Electronic submissions are encouraged (readable in MS Word).

-All submissions and inquiries should be send to:
+All submissions and inquiries should be sent to:

 Dodge Hall, MC 1812